-Prof Mareels received the W.H.
+Prof Mareels received the 2017 Harold Chestnut Control Engineering Textbook Prize, for Feedback and Control for Everyone; the W.H.
 Kwon Award for Engineering Education (2013); the inaugural Grand Challenges Award from Taylor's University, Malaysia (2013); a Clunies Ross Medal, Academy of Technological Sciences and Engineering (2008) for his work on Smart Irrigation Systems; the inaugural Vice-Chancellors Knowledge Transfer Excellence award from the University of Melbourne (2007), for his work in large scale irrigation systems with Rubicon Systems Australia.
-In 2005, he was named IEEE CSS Distinguished Lecturer, and in 1994 he received the Vice-Chancellor's Award for Excellence in Teaching from the Australian National University.
+He was named twice IEEE CSS Distinguished Lecturer (2005-2006) and (2016-2017).
+In 1994 he received the Vice-Chancellor's Award for Excellence in Teaching from the Australian National University.

-He is a Fellow of the Academy of Technological Sciences and Engineering, Australia, a Fellow of the Institute of Electrical and Electronics Engineers (USA), a Fellow of the Institute of Engineers Australia, and a Foreign Fellow of the Royal Flemish Academy of Belgium for Science and the Arts.
+He is a Fellow of the International Federation of Automatic Control, of the Academy of Technological Sciences and Engineering, of the Institute of Electrical and Electronics Engineers (USA), and of the Institute of Engineers Australia.
+He is a Foreign Fellow of the Royal Flemish Academy of Belgium for Science and the Arts.

 In 2013 Professor Mareels, was named a Commander in the Order of the Crown of Belgium for meritorious services in engineering and science.
-In 2003 he received the Centenary Medal, for services to engineering education.
+In 2003 he received the Centenary Medal, for services to engineeri